The standard guideline for creating accessible media around the world has been developed by the Described and Captioned Media Program (DCMP).

 - Use of slang and accent is preserved and identified.

-Use your judgement, as each video is different and may provide captioning challenges.
+Use your judgment, as each video is different and may provide captioning challenges.

 YouTube automatically generates a white sans-serif font with a black background.
 This look should be maintained on all videos, especially those that are captioned in-house--like captions built using video editing software like Adobe Premiere Pro or Amara.